nisharai26/GoldenShoeReactOnly/README.md

-# An ecommerce webpage made in React pn;y with the help from YouTube videos includes the features like ADDTOCART,REMOVE FROM CART,TOTAl AMOUNT.
+# An ecommerce webpage made in React only with the help from YouTube videos includes the features like ADDTOCART,REMOVE FROM CART,TOTAL AMOUNT.